 Yes.
-Our family dentist in Mill Woods deals directly with your insurance company and the patient rarely has to deal with any of the billing related issues.
+Our family dentist in Mill Woods deals directly with your insurance company and the patient rarely has to deal with any of the billing-related issues.
 The patient, however, is responsible to pay the balance of the bill (the portion not covered by insurance) immediately after the service is provided.
-It is very rare that the patient has to pay the full amount up front and be reimbursed at a later time by their insurance company.
+It is very rare that the patient has to pay the full amount upfront and be reimbursed at a later time by their insurance company.

 The more information, the better.
-Bring in your medical history (dates of surgeries, procedures), a list of other cosmetic dental work you’ve had done, a list of your current medications, any insurance information you have (group numbers, id numbers, cards with numbers).
+Bring in your medical history (dates of surgeries, procedures), a list of other cosmetic dental work you’ve had done, a list of your current medications, and any insurance information you have (group numbers, id numbers, cards with numbers).
 If you are coming from another office, and are able to, bring in your x-rays from that office (it is your right to have x-rays transferred to another office).
 Having as much information as possible will allow us to do all the work for you, and make for a much less stressful first visit.

-If you are also booked for a cleaning at this appointment, the hygienist will scale and polish the teeth, and apply a fluoride treatment.
+If you are also booked for cleaning at this appointment, the hygienist will scale and polish the teeth, and apply a fluoride treatment.

 We aim to see our patients for emergencies on the same or following day.
 As long as we are given some flexibility and enough warning, most patients will be seen that same day.
 This doesn’t mean the problem will necessarily be fixed that day, but it will be, at the very least, dealt with to get the patient out of pain or discomfort and a plan will be formulated as to what we need to do to complete the treatment.